Spatial Distribution and Multilevel Analysis of Pregnancy Loss in India: Examining Individual and Contextual Factors

 Shahina Begum, ICMR-NIRRCH, Mumbai

 Introduction Pregnancy carries significant risks, known as Adverse Pregnancy Outcomes (APO), including stillbirths, miscarriages, and abortions, with 810 women dying daily from APOs, mostly in low- and middle-income countries.
 In India, despite advancements in maternal health, the prevalence of APOs remains high.
-This study aims to analyze the determinants, prevalence, and spatial distribution of APOs in India.
-Methods: Using data from the National Family Health Survey (NFHS-5, 2019-2021), the study examines 255,385 pregnancies to assess APO prevalence.
-It considers socio-demographic and spatial factors influencing APO rates.
-Results: The national APO prevalence is 11.1%, with miscarriages at 7.3%, abortions at 2.9%, and stillbirths at 0.9%.
-Higher APO rates are associated with older maternal age, urban residence, higher wealth index, and tobacco use.
-Spatial analysis identifies 84 districts as hot spots for APOs, mainly in Northern and Eastern India, while 89 cold spots are in Central and North-Eastern regions.
-Multilevel logistic regression highlights advanced maternal age, higher parity, urban residence, and tobacco use as significant risk factors.
-Conclusion: The study reveals an increase in APO rates from NFHS-4 to NFHS-5, stressing the need for targeted interventions addressing regional disparities and socio-economic determinants to improve maternal health in India.
+This study aims to analyze the determinants, prevalence and spatial distribution of pregnancy loss in India.
+Methods Using even calendar data from the National Family Health Survey (NFHS-5, 2019-2021), the study analyzes 255,385 pregnancies to assess the prevalence of PL.
+The analysis includes socio-demographic variables and spatial factors affecting PL rates.
+Results The national PL prevalence is 11.1%, with miscarriages at 7.3%, abortions at 2.9%, and stillbirths at 0.9%.
+Higher PL rates correlate with older maternal age, urban residence, higher wealth index, and tobacco use.
+The spatial analysis identifies 84 districts as hot spots for PL, primarily located in Northern and Eastern India, while 89 cold spots are found in Central and North-Eastern regions.
+Multilevel logistic regression reveals that older woman 35-49 years old (aOR=3.8, 95% CI=1.26-1.63) and women who used tobacco (aOR: 1.28, 95% CI: 1.09-1.49) were significantly at higher risk of pregnancy wastage than in comparison to younger women (< 20 years) and women not using tobacco respectively.
+Conclusion The study identified 84 hot spot districts of pregnancy loss with a marginal increase in PL rates during 2015-2021.
+Therefore, it requires further research to understand individual, community level and health system factors in the identified hotspot districts to improve maternal health outcomes in these districts of India.

 Keywords: Sexual and Reproductive Health and Rights, Health and Morbidity, Geographic Information Systems (GIS), Spatial Demography